dhanababum/system-design-notes/README.md

 # system-design-notes

+## OSI Model(Open System Internet Connection Model)
+* Lets say there are 5 internal IP addresses connected to Router
+  * 10.0.0.1 (Router) - A
+  * 10.0.0.2 (Client-Computer connected to Router by wired) - B
+  * 10.0.0.3 (Server-Computer connected to Router by wired) - C
+  * 10.0.0.4 (Client-Computer connected to Router by wired) - F
+  * 10.0.0.5 (Client-Mobile connected to Router by wifi) - D
+* Layers
+  ** client
+  * Application Layer 7 prepares (GET / 10.0.0.3 80 --> HTTP Headers cookies, Content-Type etc)
+  * Presentation Layer 6 Encrypt if necessary(HTTPS)
+  * Session Layer 5 Establish Session tag (For ex: Session Id)
+  * Transport Layer 4 breaks data into each sigment, And sigment may contains (123| Add ports/Seq| 80) and lot of packets
+  * Network Layer 3 takes sigment data(Contains multiple packets) and send it to network Ex: (10.0.0.5 | packets| 10.0.0.3...etc)
+  * Data Link Layer 2 takes packets into frames(small chunk of packet) and Ex: (D Mac Address|frame| C Mac Address).
+IP Adress can be reverse engineered and can find Mac address.
+  * Layer 1 Physical Layer takes frames into bits and it doesn't know where to send it.
+Then it send's data to every where.
+Network card receives and sniff it off if frame doesn't belongs to respective machine.
+  ** server side same layers act to get data.

 ## Queue vs Pub/Sub
 * Queue: Message published once, consumed once
 * Pub/Sub: Message published once, but consumed many times